Uber Is Another $20 Million Poorer After Settling Driver Lawsuit

 Payouts after more than five years of litigation, including the decertification of the original class which included 385,000 drivers, will likely be minimal for the approximately 13,000 remaining plaintiffs.
 The decision to settle the suit, O’Conner v Uber, will set no precedent for similar cases about drivers’ statuses as full employees vs contractors nor change the company’s policy of burying arbitration agreements deep in the terms of service agreements that few of its drivers likely actually read.

 For context, drivers, customers, and the government tangle with Uber with a regularity that could only be startling if you’ve totally avoided any story about the company in the past six years.
-It paid out $84 million to drivers in Massachusetts, $10 million over driver background checks, another $10 million to female software engineers in its ranks for allegedly discriminatory practices, $20 million to setting an FTC complaint that it over-hyped potential earnings to drivers, a handful in the hundreds-of-thousands of dollars for allegedly underpaying drivers and discriminating against people with vision loss, $20 million for sending text message spam no one asked for, and $148 million in a data breach settlement.
+It paid out $10 million over driver background checks, another $10 million to female software engineers in its ranks for allegedly discriminatory practices, $20 million to setting an FTC complaint that it over-hyped potential earnings to drivers, a handful in the hundreds-of-thousands of dollars for allegedly underpaying drivers and discriminating against people with vision loss, $20 million for sending text message spam no one asked for, and $148 million in a data breach settlement.

 Ultimately, another $20 million—not even $1,500 per driver before legal fees, after half a decade in court—is just another slap on the wrist for a company with a track record of allegedly skirting labor laws and generally doing whatever the hell they feel like, to the detriment of its workers and the places it operates.